 Cancer’s ongoing grip on my new normal felt a bit tighter that day.

 That evening, just like I usually do after getting unpleasant cancer-related news, I completely lost it with hubby.
-He patiently listened (again) to me rant and rave about the injustices of a cancer diagnosis, as well as the injustices of treatment induced ongoing side effects.
+He patiently listened (again) to me rant and rave about the injustices of a cancer diagnosis, as well as the injustices of treatment-induced ongoing side effects.
 And yes, there were more than a few tears shed and more than a few choice words spoken.

 That’s how I process through cancer shit stuff.
-I receive information, I hold it together til I find a safe place, I rant, I rave, I share with hubby, I absorb, I pet my dogs, I absorb some more, I cry a bit more, I accept, I make a plan, I move forward, I write about it and eventually I feel better – at least somewhat.
+I receive information, I hold it together til I find a safe place, I rant, I rave, I share with Dear Hubby, I absorb, I pet my dogs, I absorb some more, I cry a bit more, I accept, I make a plan, I move forward, I write about it and eventually I feel better – at least somewhat.

 It’s a process.